 - Access to student services including clubs, societies, teams, and activities

 - Organized trips and activities include visits to the Sydney Opera House, harbor cruises, barbecues, the Blue Mountains, access to wildlife parks, visits to sporting events and theater productions

 Open to all USC majors.
-Students must have a minimum GPA of 3.0 and junior standing as of the commencement of the program.
+Students must have a minimum cumulative GPA of 3.0 and minimum junior standing before the start of the program.